-Paul is an education attorney, professor and author with extensive experience in guiding education organizations through challenges and growth.
+Paul O'Neill is an education attorney, professor and author with extensive experience in guiding education organizations through challenges and growth.
 He advises schools, authorizers, networks, non-profits, government agencies and philanthropies on the rules and complexities that apply to educational organizations as well as on effective board governance.
 Read More.

 Lindsay is an attorney and non-profit management professional who has spent much of her career focusing on human rights and diversity.
 Lindsay received a law degree from Howard University in 2008 before practicing federal litigation at the New York office of Weil Gotshal & Manges, LLP, then clerking for the Honorable Emmet G. Sullivan of the U.S. District Court for the District of Columbia.
 Following the active practice of law, she spent four years living in Guatemala where she worked with non-profit organizations centered on education and healthcare.
 Read More.